Secrets of Conveyancing: What Need to Know to Save Time & Money (Guide)

 Expert Tip:

-In a quick sale, ask your conveyancer to prioritise local searches immediately.
+When you sell your property using a quick sale firm, ask your conveyancer to prioritise local searches immediately.
 Many wait for the draft contract, but getting these underway ASAP can shave up to two weeks off your timeline.

 Remember, while quick cash sales accelerate the process, they don't cut corners on legal necessities.
 You're just removing the waiting and uncertainty that often bog down traditional sales.